 While I do believe this might bother some people who are knowledgeable on the subject, in the end we would all do well to remember we are reading a novel meant to captivate.

 Scandals and Deceptions Aplenty

 The story is structured in a very orderly fashion, following the important events which marked Jane’s life from her childhood to the end of her reign.
 We never linger too much on anything which doesn’t merit it, but at the same time the plot manages never to move on too quickly.

 There is seldom a dull moment as the vast diversity of characters are all trying to get ahead of each other by coming up with complex plans most others wouldn’t even dream of.
-The battles in this book are fought with cunning and wit being the weapons of choice.
+The battles in Jane Seymour, The Haunted Queen are fought with cunning and wit being the weapons of choice.

 The Final Verdict